 - Provide controls to adjust the contrast and brightness of a display.

-- Eliminate time-dependant responses, or give extra time for a response.
+- Eliminate time-dependent responses, or give extra time for a response.

 These are great recommendations, and we certainly endorse all of them.
 But why are these guidelines necessary?
 What happens to the eye that results in the need for these types of design changes?